gomyway1216/rag/nlp_basics_articles/Paper_P_Lewis_2021.md

         - factuality: is there trusted source behind the output?
         - specificity: high mutual difference between the input and output

 As shown in the first two columns in Table 2, proposed RAG-Token model is outperformirng.
-Also, the human evaluations says that the RAG models had much more factuality and specificity comapred to BART model.
+Also, the human evaluations say that the RAG models had much more factuality and specificity comapred to BART model.
 RAG models likely outperformed because Jeopardy questions require two different pieces of information about the answer and the structure of RAG where we retrieve documents matched the style.

 ### Fact Verification
 The task is to classify a natural language claim into:
 - Supported in Wikipedia
 - Refuted in Wikipedia
-- no enough information to judge
+- insufficient information to judge

 Classifying into all three is called 3-way classification task, and classifying into only supported or refuted is called 2-way classification task.